 Countries hosting Afghan refugees

 When the Taliban came to power, many Afghans quickly left their country.
-This is due to the fear caused by violent reprisals and the strict control of militias, as happened in the late 1990s.
-In this context, many Western countries have already agreed to host refugees.
+This is due to the fear caused by violent reprisals and strict control of militias, as happened in the late 1990s.
+In this context, many Western countries have already committed to hosting refugees.

 UNHCR noted that many Afghans who tried to leave the country were not allowed to do so.
 The Taliban set up checkpoints around Kabul International Airport to prevent departures.